tensorleap/tensorleap/examples/coco/README.md

 # Semantic Segmentation

-In this example, we show the use of Tensorleap on a Computer Vision task - Semantic Segmentation on COCO data.
-We use `coco 14` training and validation data files combined with a `MobileNetV2` backbone and a `pix2pix` based decoder.
+In this example, we demonstrate the use of Tensorleap on a Computer Vision task - Semantic Segmentation with COCO data.
+We use **coco 14** training and validation data files combined with a **MobileNetV2** backbone and a **pix2pix** based decoder.

 ## The Task